swznd/ftp-deploy/README.md

 ### Fast Action

-The `.revision` file need can be accessed via web
+It will fetch and checkout only the changes, the `.revision` file need can be accessed via web

 ```
 name: deploy